fmalina/revisions-blocl/activism/shadowstate.md

 Tom Gash from the Institute for Government told me that however the saga eventually plays out, the end result has been disastrous.

-It doesn’t matter who’s running prisons or building roads.
-You don’t outsource responsibility.
+It doesn't matter who’s running prisons or building roads.
+You don't outsource responsibility.
 The government’s ability to negotiate and manage outsourcing contracts is highly questionable.